Gene RiddleFounder & Managing Partner

 Gene Riddle is a founding member of Riddle & Brantley, a law firm that employs 12 attorneys with more than 225 years of combined legal experience.
 Gene is quick to stress his family’s deep North Carolina ties.
 A Stanly County native, he grew up in Aberdeen after moving from Albemarle.
 He has practiced law in North Carolina since September 1985.

 Gene’s parents were both educators.
 His father, a longtime superintendent of Moore County Schools, encouraged him to go to law school after college.

 “My dad is probably the most honest person that was ever born,” he says.
 “Honest to a fault.
 He said we needed more honest lawyers, and I’d be a good one.”

-North Carolina Personal Injury Lawyer Committed to 24/7 Client Service
+North Carolina Personal Injury Lawyer Committed to Excellent Client Service

-Gene is particularly proud of his firm’s pledge to respond to phone calls and e-mails 24/7.
-As a result, he monitors almost all inquiries received, even after hours and on weekends.
+Gene is particularly proud of his firm’s pledge to respond to phone calls and e-mails after hours and on weekends.
+As a result, he monitors almost all inquiries received.

 “The person who answers our phone or gets the e-mail can contact four attorneys who are set up to review the potential client’s inquiry,” he says.
 “Ninety-five percent of the time, I’ll be the first one to respond.”